Pass the Public Service Freedom to Negotiate Act

 With a collective voice, public service workers fight for on-the-job improvements like safer-staffing levels at hospitals, smaller class sizes and for better equipment and training that save lives and improve the delivery of public services.

-The Public Service Freedom to Negotiate Act would for the first time give public service workers – people like our nurses, school cafeteria workers, corrections officers and first responders – the freedom to join together in a union to win respect and fair treatment on the job.
+The Public Service Freedom to Negotiate Act would for the first time give public service workers – people like our nurses, school cafeteria workers and first responders – the freedom to join together in a union to win respect and fair treatment on the job.

 Hear From Workers